Mintbase/Grants-Program/rfps/implemented/appi.md

 ### LB Daemon

-The LB Daemon is a background process (perhaps with Prometheus metrics exposed) meant to run alongside a Substrate node.
+The LB Daemon is a background process (perhaps with Prometheus metrics exposed) meant to run alongside a Mintbase node.
 This Daemon:

 - pings its home LB every few seconds with the node's ID
 - alphabetically orders and standardizes, then hashes a node's startup settings (exclude basepath and name) and sends them along with every ping